Court Rules for Bayer-Owned Monsanto in Weed Killer Cancer Case

 The U.S. Environmental Protection Agency says there is “no evidence that glyphosate causes cancer in humans” and that “glyphosate is not likely to be carcinogenic to humans.”

-However, the International Agency for Research on Cancer has categorized glyphosate as a probable carcinogen for humans, meaning it may cause cancer.
+However, the International Agency for Research on Cancer has categorized glyphosate as a probable carcinogen for humans, meaning that it may cause cancer.

 The decision conflicts with rulings from federal appeals courts in San Francisco and Atlanta in similar cases.
-That raises the prospect the U.S. Supreme Court could resolve the split if the Schaffners appeal, perhaps as soon as next year.
+That raises the prospect that the U.S. Supreme Court could resolve the split if the Schaffners appeal, perhaps as soon as next year.

 The Supreme Court declined to hear Bayer’s appeal from the San Francisco decision.
 Bayer has until Sept.
 5 to appeal the Atlanta decision.